-- As new priorities and efforts are identified, assess the coalition structure to assure the strengths and resources of the coalition are aligned with its efforts. - The adage of "form should follow function" is a good rule to follow.
-In other words, let your priorities dictate the organization of your coalition. - o This may mean changes in workgroups, changes in leadership, and changes in communication methods.
-It also may mean the need to recruit different types of members to effectively implement the coalition's priorities. - o For example: Your coalition may have always had a Prevention Workgroup with diverse representation and interests.
-But if your prevention priority is obesity and the majority of your members are interested in sun safety and tobacco control, you may find you are getting very little participation in the Prevention Workgroup.
-Be clear about the role of the Prevention Workgroup in implementing the obesity priorities, help members of the group find a role for themselves, and work to recruit new members to the group. - Assess your coalition's structure to determine how effectively it is reaching and involving populations and communities that may be frontier, rural, or distant from the coalition's main hub of activity.
-Options to address challenges in this area include: - o Consider regional coalitions.
-Before embarking on this path, consider the following: Would this be feasible based on the current activity of your coalition, who would manage those coalitions, how would you communicate with them, how would you ensure their work meets their community's needs and still be tied to your cancer plan? - O Consider varying meeting locations or methods.
+As new priorities and efforts are identified, assess the coalition structure to assure the strengths and resources of the coalition are aligned with its efforts.

+The adage of "form follows function" is a good rule to follow.
+In other words, let your priorities dictate the organization of your coalition.

+This may mean changes in workgroups, changes in leadership, and changes in communication methods.
+It also may mean the need to recruit different types of members to effectively implement the coalition's priorities.
+As workgroups change, ensure that a focus on advancing equity is incorporated by ensuring all workgroups address health equity and/or establish a cross-cutting health equity workgroup or task force that includes coalition equity and diversity champions.

+Prevention Workgroup with diverse representation and interests.
+But if your agreed upon prevention priority is nutrition and physical activity and most of your members are interested in sun safety and tobacco control, you may find you are getting very little participation in the Prevention Workgroup.
+Consider changing the focus of the Prevention Workgroup so that form does follow function (i.e., make it be focused on nutrition and physical activity).
+And help workgroup members with an interest in sun safety and tobacco control find a new role or way to be involved in the coalition.

+- Assess your coalition's structure to determine how effectively it is reaching and involving populations and communities that represent those experiencing health disparities.
+Options to address challenges in this area include: - Consider regional coalitions.
+Before embarking on this path, consider the following: Would this be feasible based on the current activity of your coalition, who would manage those coalitions, what communication methods would you use, how would you ensure their work meets their community's needs and still be tied to your cancer plan?
+How would you ensure that efforts are led by members of the communities themselves? - Consider reaching out to and working with other non-cancer focused coalitions to help achieve priorities rather than creating a new structure or workgroup. - Consider varying meeting locations or methods.
 Many coalitions vary their meeting locations and deliberately hold meetings in areas that are geographically distant from the center of coalition activity.
-Also, you may consider audio/visual connections from multiple communities.
-If you do this, make sure you test out the connections well in advance of the meetings to troubleshoot any technical issues that may arise. - Discuss and determine how members who don't readily identify with a coalition workgroup can still contribute to the efforts of the coalition as a whole.
+Also, you may consider audiovisual connections from multiple communities.
+If you do this, make sure you test out the connections well in advance of the meetings to troubleshoot any technical issues that may arise. - Consider providing simultaneous interpretation and translating slides and meeting materials into languages used by populations of focus.

+Discuss and determine how members who don't readily identify with a coalition workgroup can still contribute to the efforts of the coalition as a whole.
 For example, if a partner is primarily interested in increasing access to breast cancer screening services but the current coalition priority is increasing access to colorectal cancer screening, ask if they could lend their expertise and lessons learned to increasing colorectal cancer screening as well.